Hodonín

-Administrative parts

-Hodonín is made up of only one administrative part.
+Etymology

+The name is derived from the personal name Hodona.
+In Old Czech, the name was written as Godonín and the German name Göding was derived from it.

 Geography

 Hodonín is located about 51 km southeast of Brno, on the border with Slovakia.
-It lies in a flat landscape of the Lower Morava Valley.
-It is situated on the right bank of the Morava River, which forms here the Czech-Slovak border.
-The western municipal border is formed by the Kyjovka River, which supplies a set of eight ponds.
+It lies in the flat landscape of the Lower Morava Valley.
+The town is situated on the right bank of the Morava River, which forms the Czech-Slovak border in this area.
+The western municipal boundary is formed by the Kyjovka River, which feeds a system of eight fishponds.

 History

 The castle in Hodonín was founded sometime in the 11th century.
 However, the document from 1046 which was the oldest mention of the castle, is demonstrably a forgery.

 The first written credible mention of Hodonín is from 1169.
-In 1228 it became a town.
+In 1228, it became a town.
 During the Thirty Years' War the town was severely damaged and the population decreased.
 In the 18th century a local castle was rebuilt to a tobacco factory, whose production helped repopulate the town.
 The railway to Hodonín was built in 1841, and extended to Holíč in 1891.

+Hodonín was the first town in the Protectorate of Bohemia and Moravia to be liberated from Nazi Germany occupation at the end of World War II.
+The battle for the town that was part of the Bratislava–Brno offensive, began on 11 April 1945, after the Red Army captured the nearby Holíč.
+Soviet troops crossed the Morava River and advanced toward Hodonín, supported by fighter planes that had already bombed German defenses and retreating units in the area.
+After approximately 24 hours of fighting, Soviet forces overcame the German resistance, and by 8 p.m. on 12 April, the town was fully liberated.

-The northern part of the municipal territory, especially the hamlet of Pánov, retirement home and the Hodonín Zoo, was severely damaged by the 2021 South Moravia tornado.
+The northern part of the municipal territory (especially the locality of Pánov, a retirement home and the Hodonín Zoo) was severely damaged by the 2021 South Moravia tornado.

 Demographics

 Economy

-In the vicinity of the town there is an oil field and a stratum of lignite, which was formerly transported to the town of Otrokovice, a few kilometers from the city of Zlín, by the Baťa Canal, which was built by the Czech entrepreneur Tomáš Baťa and now operates as a tourist attraction.
+In the vicinity of the town there is an oil field and a stratum of lignite.
+Lignite was mined here from the beginning of the 19th century until 2009.

-The largest industrial employers based in the town are MND (oil and gas producer) and Delimax (manufacturer of delicatessen and fish products).
+The largest industrial employers based in the town are Delimax (manufacturer of delicatessen and fish products) and MND (oil and gas producer).

 Transport

+The I/55 road (the section from Břeclav to Uherské Hradiště) passes through the town.
 There is a road border crossing and a railway border crossing, leading to neighbouring Holíč.

+Hodonín is located on the intraregional railway lines Břeclav–Olomouc and Brno–Hodonín.
+There is also the line from Hodonín to Vrbovce in Slovakia.